 - Some hosting companies have fully automated provisioning of new accounts, in which case you literally get immediate access to your account and can create your website right away.
 Others will need to call you to verify your details before they'll provision the account.
 In this case it normally happens within hours, but I have waited a couple of days before.

-- The hosting companies will try and upsell you on all kinds of things.
-Automated backups are probably a good idea, but unless you need a secure site (https) for ecommerce then you probably don’t need a dedicated IP address or an SSL certificate.
+- The hosting companies will try and upsell you on all kinds of things (I'm looking at your GoDaddy!).
+Automated backups are probably a good idea, but unless you need a secure site (https) for ecommerce then you probably don't need a dedicated IP address.
+The free SSL cert companies like Let's Encrypt provide SSL certs for shared IPs.

 - To keep things easy I recommend you register your domain with the hosting company at the same time you signup for hosting.
 But, if you do chose to register your domain with a registrar that isn't your hosting company then you will need to update the name servers associated with that domain so that the domain points to the right place.
 The hosting company will provide you with their name server details when you signup and you'll need to update these with the domain registrar.
 For example, these are the name server details for a domain I recently hosted with Bluehost.
 I registered the domain with another company and had to update these details to point the domain to the right place..